- Core DRAM constitutes 66% of the Trefis price estimate for Micron Technology's stock.

 Reduced supply leads to correction and demand sufficiency.
 ASPs see a correction or possible rebound while costs continue to decline.
 Capex spending starts again.

-As of Q1 CY'2019, both the NAND and DRAM markets were in a phase of oversupply.
+As of Q1 FY'2021, both the NAND and DRAM markets were recovering from the initial hit to sales from the pandemic.